Adelaide Gaol: Museum

 The Adelaide Gaol Museum offers educational guided tours lasting 60 minutes.
 The tours are interactive.

-Primary and primary school tours emphasize prisoner life within Adelaide Prison, the intermediate years are based on a Poetry Slam competition where students make up Haikus and the high school tour culminates in a specific debate.
+Primary school tours emphasize prisoner life within Adelaide Prison, the intermediate years are based on a Poetry Slam competition where students make up Haikus and the high school tour culminates in a specific debate.

 All students have the opportunity to explore the courtyards and jail cells, touch artifacts such as handcuffs and escape ropes and contemplate the dark history of South Australia.

 Tourism

 The Gaol is open for self-guided tours 7 days a week from 10 am to 4 pm (last entry 3 pm).
 Ghost tours also operate at night.

 Adelaide Park Lands and Dame Roma Mitchell Gardens

 The Gaol is located within Park 27 / Tulya Wardli of the Adelaide Park Lands.
 The Dame Roma Mitchell Gardens are a community garden located within the gaol walls.
 Until 1988 the gardens were tended by prisoners.
 The gardens are now a source of fruit, vegetables and flowers donated for use in meals for the homeless and food hampers for the needy.
 The gardens are now tended by volunteers, and funded by charities and corporate donations.